jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../pumping_python/doe

-  I can only go directly to folders_ that are where I am or use the path to the folder_ I want to go to.
+  - I can only go directly to folders_ that are where I am or
+  - I can use the path to the folder_ I want to go to.
 If I know where I am, it is easier to get to where I want to go.

 * I go from ``doe`` to ``baby`` in 1 step with its parent